Your cookie preferences

 In this guide we look at the benefits and downsides to getting your mortgage both directly from a lender, and with the help of a mortgage broker, so you can make an informed decision about the best path for you.

-Either way, you'll typically use a mortgage broker, as banks employ mortgage brokers directly.
-So the real question is, should I use a bank or building society tied mortgage broker or an independent mortgage broker?
+Whether you apply for a mortgage directly through your bank or choose a mortgage brokers, it's likely you'll use a mortgage broker either way as many banks employ their own in-house brokers.
+So the real question is, should I use a bank or building society tied mortgage broker or a whole-of-market mortgage broker?

-Whether you'd be more comfortable using an independent mortgage broker than directly to a lender to get your mortgage will come down to your individual needs and circumstances:
+Whether you'd be more comfortable using a mortgage broker than applying directly with a lender will come down to your individual needs and circumstances:

 There are a few different types of mortgage lenders in the UK, and which is best suited to you depend on your needs.
 You might get your mortgage from: